gabo01/artid/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Implementations of the library in this repo are also licensed under the MIT license unless told otherwise.